Some members of AJARC started a BitX 40 build group in early January 2018

 All Builders – Please visit https://github.com/amunters/bitx40 and look at mods you may like to install in your build.
-I recommend this firmware as it has a lot of features.
+I recommend the Ver 2 firmware as it has a lot of features with mods.
 There are other websites on the internet with other mods and hacks.
 If you wish to install any of those, please start planning.
 Be aware that most will require editing the Arduino code.

 Notice: A new version called uBITX or now called MBITX (Micro Bitx) was released on 12-9-2017.
 This is a 80-10 meter 10 watt transceiver sold in the same format as the Bitx40.
 I have one and have started assembling it into a case.
 The UBITX is so newly released there are very few mods available for it at this time.

 The uBitx board is $129 shipped slow boat (about 3-4 weeks) with expedited ( a few days) shipping for $10 more via DHL.
 As of Feb 2019, a Ver 5 board has been released.
 All earlier versions of the boards required extensive modifications to improve spurious emission issues.
 Power output on all previous versions of boards was abysmal, dropping to only a watt or two on 10 meters.
 At this time I would recommend not buying a UBITX unless you are an experimenter and prepared to try many of the fixes that keep coming up for the boards to address the problems.

 The $59 Bitx 40 monoband 40 meter board is still available and shipping right away.
 Expedited shipping via DHL is available for $10 more.
 I highly recommend this board over the Ubitx at this time for someone to build assemble their first radio.